LeadWoods0902/DandD_Nightmare_Plague/Timelines/Key Narrative Points.md

 - Musoko is accused by Zenryoku of being the cause of an apocalypse upon Chimo-Nahagi in the far future
 - Musoko is banished to Surmaria
 - Higashi and Nishi are sent to Sunmaek to monitor Musoko
-- Musoko is defeated in co to the depths of the Grand Underground
+- A fight breaks out between them and Musoko is defeated and trapped within the depths of the Grand Underground
-- Higashi and Nishi grow comfortable in the knowledge that Musoko is contained, establishing a local dominion
+- Higashi and Nishi grow comfortable in the knowledge that Musoko is contained, establishing a civilisation within Sunmaek
+-
 #### Sunmaek
 - The Banished Greater Dragons: Musoko (Olum), Higashi (Dogu) and Nishi (Bati) arrive in Sunmaek
 - They establish themselves as powerful beings, drawing devotees and establishing two civilisations